Luka-sama/draco-ts/README.md

 LOCALE=en_US
 ```
 You can change the connection data, the debug options or the locale.

+WS_DEBUG can also be `verbose`.
+In this case, the events for unconnected users are also logged.
 * Create database schema and seed database with `node dist/seeder`
 * Create link from server to client, e.g. using this command (in Windows): mklink /J "YOUR_PATH_TO_SERVER/client" "YOUR_PATH_TO_CLIENT"